alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 I understand the certificate will be valid for no more than one year and the total amount requested does not exceed more than one year supply.
 To legally continue holding imported product after the certificate has expired, I will need to obtain a new import certificate.

-You need to:

-- make sure you’ve got
+###Other ways to apply

-- complete the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549415/_630639_Application_Form_WDIC.docx) (MS Word Document, 42.6KB) - you can’t apply online
+You can also apply using the [paper form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549415/_630639_Application_Form_WDIC.docx) (MS Word Document, 42.6KB).

-Check the rules if you’re importing a [controlled drug] (anchor link on process for human meds?)
+[Question for fact check: Is this paper form still in use?
+See also above comment re registered pharmacists who can't use the online service by the looks of it].

+###How long it takes

 You should get your certificate emailed to you within 10 working days, if your application is successful.

+[Question for fact check: is this timescale stil accurate with the new online system?]

+###Fees

 The certificate is free for smaller wholesalers.